matyalatte/tuw/docs/Build-on-Mac.md

 ## Test

-If you want to build tests, type `bash shell_scripts/test.sh` or `bash shell_scripts/test.sh Debug` on the terminal.
+To build tests, type `bash shell_scripts/test.sh` or `bash shell_scripts/test.sh Debug` on the terminal.